 Recognizing the need for volunteers to support schools and other community organizations and the commitment of college employees to volunteer service, community service leave may be granted to employees for the following:

 - Tutoring, mentoring and other volunteer activity in schools or in community service organizations

 - Volunteer service in a public university, another community college, a state agency or a community service organization, provided the service is outside an employee's normal scope of duties and no compensation of any kind is received for the service

 The following are eligible for community service leave:

-- Full-time annual employees (20 hours of leave per year awarded Jan 1)
+- Full-time annual employees (20 hours of leave per year awarded each January 1)

 - Part-time annual employees (leave accrues at prorated amount)

 The Board of Trustees may grant educational leave to full-time, annual personnel upon recommendation of the president or designee.
 Educational leave will be granted only when the best interests of the college are to be served.